-Home Buyers’ Protection Insurance allows you to claim back some of the fees you have faced in the lead up to purchasing a property – you know, conveyancing fees, survey fees, mortgage fees…
+Home Buyers’ Protection Insurance allows you to claim back some of the fees you have faced in the lead up to purchasing a property – you know, conveyancing fees, survey fees, house repayments fees…

 Most Home Buyers’ Protection Insurance will cover and provide the following: